 Environmental Remediation Liabilities

-The table below reflects the amount of accrued liabilities recorded in the condensed consolidated balance sheets to cover environmental remediation actions where management believes a loss is probable and reasonably estimable.
+The table below reflects the amount of accrued liabilities recorded in the consolidated balance sheets at the dates indicated to cover environmental remediation actions where management believes a loss is probable and reasonably estimable.
 Except for matters discussed above, the Company does not have any material environmental remediation matters assessed as reasonably possible that would require disclosure in the financial statements.

 Total environmental liabilities

 Will Price.
 Will Price, an individual, filed actions in the U.S. District Court for the District of Kansas for damages against a number of companies, including Panhandle, alleging mis-measurement of natural gas volumes and Btu content, resulting in lower royalties to mineral interest owners.
 On September 19, 2009, the Court denied plaintiffs’ request for class certification.
 Plaintiffs have filed a motion for reconsideration, which the Court denied on March 31, 2010.
 Panhandle believes that its measurement practices conformed to the terms of its FERC natural gas tariffs, which were filed with and approved by the FERC.
 As a result, the Company believes that it has meritorious defenses to the Will Price lawsuit (including FERC-related affirmative defenses, such as the filed rate/tariff doctrine, the primary/exclusive jurisdiction of the FERC, and the defense that Panhandle complied with the terms of its tariffs).
 In the event that Plaintiffs refuse Panhandle’s pending request for voluntary dismissal, Panhandle will continue to vigorously defend the case.
 The Company believes it has no liability associated with this proceeding.